- Determine your Explore site and before/after school care options here. View boundary map for Explore locations.

 Withdrawing from Explore

-To withdraw prior to Explore starting, contact the Explore office at 523-0011.
-After the summer session starts, high school students must drop the class before it meets 15 hours and will receive an NGN-no grade/no credit.
+- After Explore begins, high school students must drop the class before it meets 15 hours and will receive an NGN-no grade/no credit.
 High school students will receive a failing grade if they withdraw after the 15 hour deadline.

 Textbooks and materials